Japanese creation myth

 In Japanese mythology, the Tenchi-kaibyaku (天地開闢) is the story that describes the legendary birth of the celestial and creative world, the birth of the first gods, and the birth of the Japanese archipelago.

 This story is described at the beginning of the Kojiki, the first book written in Japan (712), and in the Nihon Shoki (720).
 Both form the literary basis of Japanese mythology and Shinto; however, the story differs in some aspects between these works.

 Myth

-At the beginning the universe was immersed in a beaten and shapeless kind of matter (chaos), sunk in silence.
+At the beginning the universe was immersed in a beaten kind of matter (chaos) in the shape of an egg, sunk in silence.
 Later there were sounds indicating the movement of particles.
 With this movement, the light and the lightest particles rose but the particles were not as fast as the light and could not go higher.
 Thus, the light was at the top of the Universe, and below it, the particles formed first the clouds and then Heaven, which was to be called Takamagahara (高天原).
 The rest of the particles that had not risen formed a huge mass, dense and dark, to be called Earth.

-When Takamagahara was formed, the first three gods appeared:
+When Takamagahara was formed, a small plant was formed and from this small plant the first three gods appeared: